Books on Activism

 Activism is a policy of vigorous action both social and political.
-Modern youth are less involved in political and social activism.
+Modern youth are less involved in political activism and social activism.
 Activism is protest or dissent.
 Activism can have many political colors.
 Activism can bring about social change and political change.

 There are many new terms for various methods or media for activism like Electronic Civil Disobedience and Hacktivism.
 Computerized activism started in the mid 1980s.
 The first version of PeaceNet appeared in early 1986.
 PeaceNet enabled political activists to communicate with one another across international borders with relative ease and speed.